Important Update: The amnesty application deadline is now November 1, 2017

 Step 2: Connect and Share Your Transaction Data with TaxJar

 To determine how much back taxes you owe (and help you decided if you want to take advantage of the amnesty) connect your online shopping carts and marketplaces with TaxJar.
 If you make a brand new TaxJar account today, we will pull in all of your transaction data back to January 1, 2017.
-We can also provide you with previous years’ data for just $25 per year.
+We can also provide you with previous years’ data for an extra fee.

 If you have your transaction data in .csv format, you can also upload a .csv to TaxJar.
 From there, we will slice and dice your data through our sales tax engine and determine your sales tax liability.
 From there…